drgnfrts/ura-llm-search/data/DC-cleaned-md/Non-Residential/HMC/Private-Medical-Clinics.md

 Operators who wish to set up medical clinics shall write to MOH at [MOH_Check_GFA@moh.gov.sg](mailto:MOH_Check_GFA@moh.gov.sg) to verify that the proposed clinic would qualify under the exemptions above, failing which they will need to submit a planning application to URA.
 Necessary clearances and permits from relevant licensing agencies, including MOH and Fire Safety and Shelter Department (FSSD) shall be obtained before commencing the use.

-**Last Updated on:** 21 November 2022

----
+## Definitions and Notes

-<sup>1</sup> SLA may assess such medical clinics/suites based on Group A (Commercial) rate for the purpose of computing Land Betterment Charge, where applicable.
+- (1): SLA may assess such medical clinics/suites based on Group A (Commercial) rate for the purpose of computing Land Betterment Charge, where applicable.